-Fully welded with no fasteners save those affixing the 16 gauge stainless side shelves, M1’s sealed design allows few opportunities for uncontrolled air to enter or leave, enabling effective air/heat management.
+The old M1 was fully welded with few fasteners.
+M Grills decided to use stainless steel fasteners for some parts so owners can easily repaint and replace parts.
+M1’s sealed design allows few opportunities for uncontrolled air to enter or leave, enabling effective air/heat management.
 On the down side, when grilling there is no easy access to the charcoal grate and no removable ash pan, so one needs to take off food and grates to tend the fire and clean up.
 Two grate lifter tools are included for this purpose.
 M Grills recommends laying a sheet of heavy duty aluminum foil under the charcoal tray, on the heat baffle above the firebox before grilling.
 When finished, knock down the ash into the gunky foil, roll it up and dispose.

 Flavor and aroma of wood smoked foods are hard to beat, but you’ll need to learn a few tricks for holding low, smoking temps without letting the wood smolder and create bitter, dirty smoke.
 Click here to learn more about Stickburning.

-The adjustable height charcoal grate lets you drop the fire down low for roasting, or use a hand crank to bring it up right under the cook surface for super searing.
+The adjustable height charcoal grate lets you drop the fire down low for roasting, or use a hand crank (below) to bring it up right under the cook surface for super searing.
 This design is reminiscent of the classic Hasty-Bakes that have been smoking and grilling across the USA since the 1948.
-M1 places a second adjustable air intake damper under the right side shelf to control fire in the charcoal grate when grilling.
-Leave this damper closed when smoking.
-See below.

 M Grills offers a non-transferable, Limited Lifetime Warranty.

 We have seen this product up close and we have also gathered info from the manufacturer, owners, and other reliable sources.